conda-forge/libcufft-feedstock/README.md

 Installing libcufft-split
 =========================

-Installing `libcufft-split` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `libcufft-split` from the `conda-forge/label/cuda130_dev` channel can be achieved by adding `conda-forge/label/cuda130_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/cuda130_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libcufft, libcufft-dev, libcufft-static` can be installed with `conda`:
+Once the `conda-forge/label/cuda130_dev` channel has been enabled, `libcufft, libcufft-dev, libcufft-static` can be installed with `conda`:

 ```
 conda install libcufft libcufft-dev libcufft-static